-My name is Alex Colautti.
+My name is Fr.
+Alex Colautti.
 I was born the second-youngest of 5 children: four boys and one girl.
-I was born and raised in Windsor, ON, and have received a degree in Philosophy and Political Science from the university there.
+I was born and raised in Windsor, ON, and have received of a degree in Philosophy and Political Science from the university there.
 My life growing up was characteristic of the average Catholic family.
-I went to weekly mass, prayed the rosary and received a solid foundation in the faith from my parents, which I received through an intensive home-schooled education.
+I went to weekly mass, prayed the rosary and received a solid foundation in the faith from my parent, which I received through an intensive home-schooled education.

 There have been two fundamental, intrinsic desires of soul that have motivated me in my journey through life which were present even at its earliest stages.
 The first was a profound yearning in my heart to change the world.
 The second was a seemingly insatiable thirst for truth.